EForce11/packet_tracer_rip_example/README.md

 ## Configuration Details

-- **RIP Routing**: Dynamic routing between routers is enabled using the RIPv2 protocol.
+- **RIP Routing**: Dynamic routing between routers is enabled using the RIP protocol.
 - **DHCP**: The DHCP server is configured to automatically assign IP addresses to devices in the network.
 - **DNS**: The DNS server is configured to resolve domain names to IP addresses.
 - **HTTP**: The HTTP server provides web services.